Relationship Astrology

 Composite Chart Marriage Indicators: Placements That Suggest Long-Term Commitment

 No single placement guarantees marriage.
-But certain patterns show up repeatedly in the composite charts of long-lasting partnerships, and professional relationship astrologers have been comparing notes on this for decades.
-The consistent findings involve Saturn contacts for staying power, angular house emphasis for visibility and impact, and harmonious luminary-benefic aspects for actual enjoyment.
+Certain patterns are commonly reviewed in the composite charts of long-lasting partnerships, including Saturn contacts for staying power, angular house emphasis for visibility and impact, and harmonious luminary-benefic aspects for enjoyment.
 Here is what to look for and why.

 Quick Facts